aesuf/DSP-FPGA-Workshop/README.md

 The purpose of this workshop is to introduce to students how to:

 1. Correctly design and simulate DSP solutions that have desirable filter properties and resource constraints
+2. Understand differences in signal properties between FIR and IIR filters and when one or the other should be used
-2. Map a DSP solution to a hardware platform using symmetries in filter structures
+3. Map a DSP solution to a hardware platform using symmetries in filter structures
-3. Implement DSP solution on an FPGA using VHDL and concepts such as fixed-point math and pipelining
+4. Implement DSP solution on an FPGA using VHDL and concepts such as fixed-point math and pipelining
-4. Test the functionality of the solution using VHDL benchtests and benchtop testing
+5. Test the functionality of the solution using VHDL benchtests and benchtop testing

 ## Problem Statement